tug17/HESS-Paper-Code/README.md

 ### Data required
 All data will be published and archived via https://www.zenodo.org (DOI (reserved): https://doi.org/10.5281/zenodo.10907245) after acceptance of the paper.
-To run the paper code and notebooks, download the `Dataset.csv` and place it in `data/`.
+To run the paper code and notebooks, download the `HESS-Paper-Data.zip` and extract it directly into the base folder `HESS-Paper-Code/`.
-Download `cross_indices_96.pckl` and place it in `data/indices`.
-Download `rst.zip` and unzip it into the main folder.

 ### Run locally
 Activate conda environment: